The VW Electrical System

 The battery is the initial source of power for the starter and ignition systems.
 The starter is turned by power from the battery when the ignition switch is turned to the START position.
 Power is also supplied, through the ignition switch, to the coil.
 From the coil, power is supplied to the distributor and finally to the spark plugs for ignition.

 Note: Wiring is also a significant component of the VW electrical system.
-It is very important to note that in VW wiring, black insulation means "has power with the ignition turned on."
+It is very important to note that in VW wiring, red insulation means "has power all the time", and black insulation means "has power with the ignition turned on."

 Once the engine is running, the starter is no longer required.
-The running engine acts as the prime mover for the alternator.
+The running engine acts spins the generator/alternator.
 (This is accomplished through a belt and pulley system attached to the engine's crankshaft.)
 The alternator now takes over as the power supplier for the ignition system.
 It supplies power through the ignition switch to the coil, from the coil to the distributor, and finally from the distributor to the spark plugs.
-At the same time, the alternator supplies power back through the voltage regulator to the battery for charging purposes.
+At the same time, the alternator supplies power back through the voltage regulator (either external or internal) to the battery for charging purposes.
 This completes the cycle until the engine is shut down and started again.

 In the above links we discuss each of the major components of the VW Electrical Charging System, with "learning experience" comments; then a discussion of the various Electrical Accessories, and finally some hints on Electrical Troubleshooting.